Deep learning based ECG segmentation for delineation of diverse arrhythmias: Results

 \subsection{Examples of Delineation Results}

 This section presents examples of our algorithm's delineation outcomes on the MIT-BIH arrhythmia database~\cite{moody_impact_2001}.
-We have chosen multiple instances of arrhythmia to showcase how our algorithm handles them, as depicted in Figure~\ref{fig:afib_AVB1_BBB_ST}.
-Other challenges are shown in Figure~\ref{fig:noise_AFL_SBR_T}, including noise, baseline wander, and loss of signal.
+We have chosen multiple instances of arrhythmia to showcase how our algorithm handles them, as depicted in Fig~\ref{fig:afib_AVB1_BBB_ST}.
+Other challenges are shown in Fig~\ref{fig:noise_AFL_SBR_T}, including noise, baseline wander, and loss of signal.

 Our method provides accurate delineation in all the presented examples, highlighting its versatility in several aspects.
-First, with the exception of signal resampling to a frequency of 500 Hz, no additional signal processing techniques were used to achieve the results.
+First, with the exception of signal resampling, no additional signal processing techniques were used to achieve the results.
 Second, due to the convolutional nature of the segmentation model, the algorithm can accommodate signals of varying lengths.
 This greatly enhances its utility, particularly in the context of Holter recordings containing potential arrhythmias, allowing for the algorithm's application to windows of sizes chosen for convenience.
-Our PyTorch implementation segments and delineates an ECG record of 30 minutes in under 3s on an Ubuntu machine with 64 GB DRAM and an NVIDIA 3080Ti with 12 GB memory.
-The model itself uses a little under $20 \times 10^6$ parameters, and needs about 80 MB of memory.
-In particular, this is both suitable for real time analysis and the intended application of the analysis of Holter recordings.
+Our pytorch implementation segments and delineates an ECG record of 30 minutes in under 2s-3s on an Ubuntu machine with 64GB DRAM equipped with an NVIDIA 3080Ti with 12GB memory.
+The model itself uses a little under $20 \cdot 10^6$ parameters, and needs about 80 MB of memory.
+In particular, this is both suitable for real time analysis and the intended application of the analysis of long Holter recordings.
 Finally, it is worth noting that no parameter tuning was necessary for the delineation when applied to the MIT-BIH arrhythmia database.